The environments in which NGOs operate are fundamentally changing.

 An independent research carried out for ICVA in the summer of 2018 provides a collective perspective of civil space needs and defines the potential of ICVA in strengthening and supporting a more inclusive and diverse civil society.
 The study identifies a wide variety of civil society needs, which include: accessibility and translation of documentation, support to national organisations and to NGO fora, advocacy support, research and data on the closure of civil society space, capacity building, among others.
 The research included a global survey with ICVA members and non-member humanitarian organisations and conducted 30 interviews with a range of actors across ICVA staff, NGOs, INGOs, NGO fora.
 The report was the basis of a meeting held in Copenhagen with Danish NGOs to discuss civil society space as a wider issue and the impact on shrinking space is further exacerbated in humanitarian contexts.

-Click here to access ICVA-PHAP webinar on "How do NGOs navigate shrinking civil society space?"
+You can access ICVA's Civil Society Page and for ICVA-PHAP webinar on "How do NGOs navigate shrinking civil society space?"

 The humanitarian, development and peace nexus